manwar/perlweeklychallenge-club/challenge-236/shimon-ben-avraham/raku/ch-2.md

 It's important to remember that each element can be a part of only _one_ loop, even if it is a loop by itself.

-Every time we find an element, we will push it to a loop array and set the element to `Nil` so that we don't use it again.
+Every time we find an element, we will push it to a current-loop array and set the element to `Nil` so that we don't use it again.

-If we find a loop, we will push it to an array of loops.
-If we don't find a loop, we will move the start pointer to the next defined element and try again.
+If we find a loop[ 1 ], we will push it to an array of loops.
+Note that a loop can consist of a single element.
+After we find a loop, we will move the start pointer to the next defined element and try again.

-Note that a 'loop' is defined as a list of integers, not a list of indices.

 First we will only accept input that is a list of unique integers.